fishinwind/workshop/rst/Block_1/class-9.rst

 Goal
 ====

-take the basic concepts we've learned and do somethign useful.
+Take the basic concepts we've learned and do something useful.

 toolshed
 ========